 How to Keep Gingivitis from Turning into Periodontitis:

 An experienced periodontist can prevent gingivitis from turning into to periodontitis.
 Good oral hygiene, smoking cessation, professional cleanings, and antibiotic therapy can stop the progression of gum disease.
-At Gallardo and Lamas Periodontics, the doctors will determine what treatments are best for your situation, walk you through the treatment process, and routinely check that your gingivitis is not worsening.
+At Gallardo Periodontics and Implant Dentistry, the doctor will determine what treatments are best for your situation, walk you through the treatment process, and routinely check that your gingivitis is not worsening.

 How is gum disease treated?